Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems: The saltation matrix and how to use it

 Consider a monodromy matrix for a cycle that starts and ends at the fixed point $x^*$ for one cycle.
-In the autonomous case, the monodromy matrix has the same eigenvalues as the Jacobian of the Poincaré map with an additional eigenvalue equal to one.
-This is because the monodromy matrix is still in the full $n$ space, and perturbations along the direction of the flow are invariant.
+In the autonomous case, the monodromy matrix has the same eigenvalues as the Jacobian of the Poincaré map with an additional eigenvalue equal to 1.
+This is because the monodromy matrix is still in the full $n$ space and, as mentioned above, variations along the direction of the flow are invariant.
+For autonomous systems, the limit cycle is asymptotically stable if all other eigenvalues are within the unit circle.
 In the non-autonomous case, the monodromy matrix and the Jacobian of the Poincaré map are equivalent, so sometimes the monodromy matrix is defined simply to be the Jacobian of the Poincaré map \cite{aroudi2015review}.

 If the system is autonomous and periodic, using the Poincaré map might be more practical because the analysis is simplified by the reduction of a state variable, e.g.\ as shown for passive dynamic walkers \cite{mcgeer1990passive}.
-However, the monodromy matrix can be generalized to the fundamental matrix solution for analysis of non-cyclical behaviors, which the Poincaré map can not.
-This is especially important when designing dynamic behaviors that are drastically different like for parkour or dynamic grasps.
+However, the monodromy matrix is a more natural choice for non-autonomous systems and can express a stronger level of asymptotic stability where all variations from the reference point are driven to zero.
+The monodromy matrix can also be generalized to the fundamental matrix solution for analysis of non-cyclical behaviors \cite[Ch.
+7]{leine2004dynamics}, which the Poincaré map cannot.
+This is especially important when designing dynamic behaviors like parkour or dynamic grasps where transient growth of perturbations may cause systems to fail prior to asymptotic convergence.

 Also closely related to Floquet multipliers are Lyapunov exponents \cite{bockman1991lyapunov,kunze2000lyapunov,ageno2005lyapunov}.
-For a given Floquet multiplier $\sigma$, it can be written in the form $\sigma = e^{\mu T}$ where $\mu$ is the Floquet exponent and the real part of $\mu$ is the Lyapunov exponent \cite{chicone2006ode}.
-If all Lyapunov exponents are negative, $\sigma < 1$ and the trajectory is asymptotically stable.
+A given Floquet multiplier $\sigma$ can be written in the form $\sigma = e^{\mu T}$ where $\mu$ is the Floquet exponent and the real part of $\mu$ is the Lyapunov exponent \cite{chicone2006ode}.
+If all Lyapunov exponents are negative, then $\sigma < 1$ and the trajectory is asymptotically stable.